int128/ghcp/README.md

 ```

-### Example: Release your Homebrew formula
+### Example: Commit a Homebrew formula

-You can release a Homebrew formula to a tap repository.

-You need to create a repository with the prefix `homebrew-`, e.g. `homebrew-hello`.

-Then create a formula file like:
+Create a formula file like:

 ```rb
 # hello.rb